 Our company offers a ready-made platform for material sensing AI applications.
 So, if you are looking for a scalable, field tested, and cost-effective material sensing solution, please get in touch with our sales people.
 With Spectral Engines, you own your data and applications, we just host them and help you develop them.

-By Pekka Röyttä, Senior Algorithm and Software Developer, Spectral Engines
+By Pekka Röyttä, Principal Data Scientist, Spectral Engines